Nolan Turner

-Nolan Turner (born November 29, 1997) is an American football safety for the Tampa Bay Buccaneers of the National Football League (NFL).
+Nolan Turner (born November 29, 1997) is an American former professional football safety and current coach.
 He played college football at Clemson.

-Early life and high school
+Early life

 Turner grew up in Birmingham, Alabama and attended Vestavia Hills High School.
 As a senior, he made 63 tackles with five interceptions.
-Turner initially intended to play college football as a walk-on at Alabama, his father's alma mater, over offers from UAB and Troy.
-He later committed to play at Clemson after receiving a late offer from head coach Dabo Swinney, a former college teammate of his father's, after two safeties decommitted from the school.
+Nick Saban visited shortly after Nolan's father passing to offer a guaranteed walk on spot.
+Turner initially intended to take the offer and play college football as a walk-on at Alabama, his father's alma mater, over offers from UAB and Troy.
+He later committed to play at Clemson after receiving a late full scholarship offer from head coach Dabo Swinney, a former college teammate and roommate of his father's, after two safeties decommitted from the school.

 College career

 Turner played college football at Clemson for six seasons and redshirted his true freshman season.
 As a redshirt senior, he made 66 tackles with six tackles for loss and three interceptions and was named second-team All-Atlantic Coast Conference and a second-team All-American by the American Football Coaches Association (AFCA).
 Turner decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to the coronavirus pandemic and return to Clemson for a sixth season.
 He had 69 tackles with two tackles for loss, two sacks, three passes broken up, one interception, and a forced fumble in his final season.